jtuhtan/RAPID/python_scripts/README.md

 ## Purpose

-This collection of scripts processes the data generated during strike events by the BDS sensors developed by the workgroup of Environmental Sensing at Taltech, Tallinn.
-The BDS log data at a rate of 100 or 250 Hz.
+This collection of scripts processes the data generated during strike events by the BDS sensors developed by the workgroup of Environmental Sensing at TalTech, Estonia.

+The BDS log pressure, acceleration, rate gyro and magnetometer data at a rate of either 100 Hz or 250 Hz.

 BDS User Guide: https://biorobotics.pages.taltech.ee/bds/en/